HarveyYifanLi/Template-Nodejs-MCP-Server/README.md

 1. **For Tools**:

-   By default, two simple yet realistic tools, i.e. a Data Base tool and an API tool, are loaded for you and you can directly extend the template for your own tools:
+   By default, two simple yet realistic tools, i.e. a Database tool and an API tool, are loaded for you and you can directly extend the template with your own tools:

 - `listMongoDatabasesAndCollections`: which allows you to List all databases and collections in a MongoDB Atlas cluster